Dear Chapel Family,

-- When you enter the church, please take a bulletin off the table and move directly to a pew to sit.
+- When you enter the church, please move directly to a pew to sit.
+Bulletins are in the pews.
 Refrain from socializing and moving about the building.
 As only the Narthex and Sanctuary will be open, you are encouraged to go to the restroom prior to arriving for Worship.
 Restrooms will be accessible but use should be avoided.

 - We will have designated areas where people can sit.
 Please sit only in the areas marked for seating.
 A specially trained usher will be there to answer questions.
 All current usher, greeter, counter, and elder teams are suspended until further notice.

 - Families may sit together in a pew.
-Individuals, couples, and families are requested to keep a distance of 6 feet from other people or family groups next to them in the pew.
+Individuals and families are requested to keep a distance of 6 feet from other people or family groups next to them in the pew.